HeshamKhalawi/Restaurant-Website/README.md

 # Restaurant-Website
 A restaurant website, part of SWE363 project.
+To initialize the website, it is required to use APACHE and MySQL by running XAMPP.